ozoidemi/ePaper_guest_dashboard/README.md

 Then choose all the defaults, except for the disk size and the container type.

-For the disk sie, you should allocate a minimum of 8GB, instead of the default 4GB.
+For the disk size, you should allocate a minimum of 8GB, instead of the default 4GB.
+This isn't related to the container type, but will solve other issues.

 ![Image](/resources/pve_disk_size.png)

 For the container type, simply choose "privileged".

 ![Image](/resources/pve_privileged.png)